juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 [Link to Tableau View](https://public.tableau.com/profile/juanp5926#!/vizhome/WorldIndexValues/Dashboard1)

-# Project Goal
-Display index values in an easy to view way that

 # Project Description
-Display world index values of various world markets with foreign and USD currency comparisons.
+Display world index values of world markets with foreign and USD currency comparisons.
 Data that appears in visual starts from May 14, 2020 and updates daily

 # Project Goal